- July 14, 1974 - October 7, 2011

 c/o Dr. Mark E. Law

 October 15, 2011

 How To Record A Free Audio Memory

 Express your sympathy, offer support or recall special moments with an Audio Memory – a personal message in your own voice from the convenience of any phone.
-Your recording will be published to the Memory Book for easy playback.
+The Legacy.com screeners will be privately notified of your recording and can choose to publish it to the Memory Book if they wish.
 It’s convenient, easy to do and an enduring and meaningful way to honor, remember and pay your respects.